Digital Wallet Tokens

 Use the Provision API, with the following parameters:

-The API will respond back to you with a provision_token which then needs to be handed back to the SDK for the next step.
+The API will respond with a provision_token which then needs to be handed back to the SDK for the next step.

 The tenant_customer_ref and tenant_account_ref are required fields and need to be filled with a reference to your customer and their account.